jayalbo/wake-word-trainer/README.md

 - Data augmentation for better training
 - High accuracy (>99% on test samples)
 - Easy to use training and testing scripts
+- Export to both Keras and TensorFlow.js formats

 ## Requirements